MihailsKuzmins/daily-coding-problem/README.md

 # daily-coding-problem

+### leet-code-problems
+There is a very nice platform for solving different kinds of problems [LeetCode](https://leetcode.com/).
+Sometimes I try to solve their problems and publish some solutions [here](src/leet_code).
+Definitely encourage you to visit their webpage.
 #### Problem 1
 Given a list of numbersand a number *k*, return whether any two numbers from the list add up to *k*.
 For example, given `[10, 15, 3, 7]` and *k* of *17*, return true since *10 + 7* is *17*.